JoeSz/Exopite-Multifilter-Multi-Sorter-WordPress-Plugin/README.txt

 2. Multiple taxomonies as filter selected, thumbnail with title and ming effect.

 == Changelog ==

+= 20171101 - 2017-11-01 =
+* Added: Target override.
+Override target location.
+Use <!-- exopite-multifilter-external-link: link or image -->  from content instead of the 'the_perlamink'.

 = 20171015 - 2017-10-15 =
 * Added: Archive mode.
 Automatically deal with archives.